Tornhoof/SpanJson/README.md

 The actual serializers are a T4 Template (BclFormatter.tt).

 Performance Issues:
+* Double Formatting: The UTF8 version uses the coreclr version + stackalloc, as UTF8Formatter uses ToString()
 * Integer Formatting: derived from UTF8Json as the CoreCLR version is two times slower.
 * Integer Parsing: derived from UTF8Json
 * DateTime/DateTimeOffset Parser: derived from UTf8Parser with modifications to support less than 7 digit fractions